 Tomichi Pass Trail is a 4,6 miles trail located in Chaffee County, Colorado (USA), at an elevation of 8,556 to 11,985 feet (3.653m), driveable from July to October.
 The road starts in Forest Service Road 839.
-It's one of the highest mountain passes of Colorado.
+It's one of the highest mountain roads of Colorado.

 Due its unique location, be prepared.
 The trail is open only from July to September: June (the upper section is usually still closed by snow), July (possible opening depending on snow level), August, September (best), October (early in the month).
 Trail is suitable for stock, high-clearance SUVs with low-range gearing.
 Not recommended for novice drivers or anyone afraid of heights.
 After rain, sections of road can become decidedly hazardous when fast-flowing creek crossings and slippery mud can cause road closures.
 If you are ready to try a difficult trail that doesn’t involve serious rock crawling, this is your opportunity.
 Views going up are spectacular but the driver won’t be able to enjoy them until he reaches the pass.
 Don’t start up the trail if someone is coming down even though uphill drivers have the right of way.